An exact characterization of saturation for permutation matrices: Spanning oscillations starting with t

-Clearly, the empty row in $S'(P,q)$ is expandable: Adding a 1-entry to the left of $R$ will complete the partial occurrence $R$ of $P$, adding a 1-entry to the right of $L$ will complete $L$, and adding a 1-entry inside $R$ or $L$ will complete $P'$.
+Clearly, the empty row in $S'(P,q)$ is expandable: Adding a 1-entry to the left of $R$ will complete the partial occurrence $R$ of $P$, adding a 1-entry to the right of $L$ will complete $L$, and adding a 1-entry within $R$ or $L$ will complete $P'$.

-We modify $S'(P,q)$ to obtain $S(P,q)$ as follows.\footnote{This modification resembles the principle of Geneson's construction. \cite{Geneson2020}} Let $B$ be the set of entries in $P' = L' \cup R'$ that are below the leftmost 1-entry in $P'$ (the copy of $\ell$ in $P'$).
+We modify $S'(P,q)$ to obtain $S(P,q)$ as follows.\footnote{This idea comes from Geneson's construction.~\cite{Geneson2021}} Let $B$ be the set of entries in $P' = L' \cup R'$ that are below the leftmost 1-entry in $P'$ (the copy of $\ell$ in $P'$).
 Move $B$ down by a fixed number of rows, such that each 1-entry in $B$ is lower than all 1-entries in $R \cup L$.
 Clearly, the expandable row stays expandable after this change.

 \Cref{fig:surround-constr} sketches the constructions.
-In the following sections, we denote the 1-entries in $S(P,q)$ as follows.
+In the following sections, we denote the 1-entries in~$S(P,q)$ as follows.
 If $x$ is a 1-entry in $P$, then let $x^\rR$ be the copy of $x$ in $R$, let $x^\rL$ be the copy of $x$ in $L$, and let $x'$ be the copy of $x$ in $P'$.
 For subsets $X \subseteq E(P)$, we use $X^\rR$, $X^\rL$ and $X'$ similarly.

 We now show a property of $S(P,q)$ that is useful in both of the following subsections.